gardener/gardener/docs/development/autoscaling-specifics-for-components.md

 ## Garden or Shoot Cluster etcd

-By default, if none of the autoscaling modes is requested the `etcd` is deployed with static resources, without autoscaling.

-However, there are two supported autoscaling modes for the Garden or Shoot cluster etcd.

-- `HVPA`

-   In `HVPA` mode, the etcd is scaled by the [hvpa-controller](https://github.com/gardener/hvpa-controller).
-The gardenlet/gardener-operator is creating an `HVPA` resource for the etcd (`main` or `events`).
-   The `HVPA` enables a vertical scaling for etcd.

-   The `HVPA` mode is the used autoscaling mode when the `HVPA` feature gate is enabled and the `VPAForETCD` feature gate is disabled.

-> [!NOTE]
-> Starting with release `v1.106`, the `HVPA` feature gate is deprecated and locked to false.

-- `VPA`

-   In `VPA` mode, the etcd is scaled by a native `VPA` resource.
+The `etcd` is scaled by a native `VPA` resource.

-   The `VPA` mode is the used autoscaling mode when the `VPAForETCD` feature gate is enabled (takes precedence over the `HVPA` feature gate).

-> [!NOTE]
-> Starting with release `v1.97`, the `VPAForETCD` feature gate is enabled by default.
-> Starting with release `v1.105`, the `VPAForETCD` feature gate is promoted to GA and locked to true.

-For both of the autoscaling modes downscaling is handled more pessimistically to prevent many subsequent etcd restarts.
+Downscaling is handled more pessimistically to prevent many subsequent etcd restarts.
 Thus, for `production` and `infrastructure` Shoot clusters (or all Garden clusters), downscaling is deactivated for the main etcd.
 For all other Shoot clusters, lower advertised requests/limits are only applied during the Shoot's maintenance time window.

 ## Shoot Kubernetes API Server